cth06-Github/audioService/documentation/Technical-Documentation-8Aug.md

 # Technical Documentation (Important ones only)
-Please read `README.md` at the root of this repository before viewing this. <br>
+Please read [`README.md`] (/README.md)  before viewing this. <br>
 _Last updated: 8 Aug 2024_<br>
 _Writen by: Chua Tse Hui (Intern) -- only those written before 8 Aug (inclusive)_

 ## Logging in: Authentication & Authorisation
 Only users who login successfully can access `/home`, `/record` and `/upload` pages.
-The set of valid username and passwords, which are hard coded for demonstration purposes, are found in `/frontend/src/app/mock-data.ts` .
+The set of valid username and passwords, which are hard coded for demonstration purposes, are found in [`/frontend/src/app/mock-data.ts`] (/frontend/src/app/mock-data.ts) .

 ### Authentication
 **Cookie-based** Authentication is used.
 This means that if a user is authenticated, a session cookie will be generated.
+Checking for
-Checking for (1) the presence of a session cookie and whether it can be (2) successfully decrypted indicates whether the users of the app are logged in. <br>
+* (1) the presence of a session cookie and whether it can be
+* (2) successfully decrypted
+indicates whether the users of the app are logged in. <br>

-Code relating to authentication logic are mainly found in `/frontend/src/app/lib-authen.ts`.
+Code relating to authentication logic are mainly found in [`/frontend/src/app/lib-authen.ts`] (/frontend/src/app/lib-authen.ts).
 After user’s login credentials are verified, a JSON Web Token (JWT) containing the username information is generated, and assigned to a **session cookie**. <br>

 The generation of JWT is assisted by the jose package used.
 Links to the information about the package & functions used in the code:
 * About jose: https://github.com/panva/jose